Seanghost117/PUBG-Source-Code/README.md

-# Shitty-PUBG-Source
+# Pubg-Source-Code
-A really old and bad pubg source for educational purposes Shout out to nameless developers and Red Delilah
+A really old pubg source for educational purposes Shout out to nameless developers and Red Delilah
 Yes It isn't all in english and I'm not transalting...google it.
 Needs heavy changes and updates